-Crosswinds within reason didn’t bother these HEDs even though they have more of a V-shaped spoke-side rim profile than most of the U-shaped ones of current carbon hoops.
+Crosswinds within reason didn’t bother these HEDs even though they have more of a V-shaped spoke-edge rim profile than most of the U-shaped ones of current carbon hoops.

 We did agree that the hubs rolled smoothly and the freehub audibly lets you know when it is coasting.
-It’s not anywhere near as loud as a Chris King, i9 or even Mavic hub.
+It’s not anywhere near as loud as a Chris King, i9, or even Mavic hubs.
 While I prefer a quieter DT240 or silent Zipp Cognition hub, I didn’t mind the HED freewheel Sonic signature, a slightly higher pitched, higher quality sound.

 Miles dug it.

 Perhaps we’ve become spoiled with so many hubs not giving you pre-load adjustment options like these HED hubs do.
 The rear axle loosened and tripped up Miles when he swapped cassettes requiring readjustment to get it back into his frame.
 I had a similar issue with somehow changing the front preload and needing to readjust to get the rotor and caliper realigned.
 We’re both amateur wrenches and can deal with these things.
-I think this would frustrate most enthusiasts who may be a little less experienced dealing with these kinds of things.
+I think this would frustrate most enthusiasts who may be a little less experienced.

 We also agreed that the wheels’ tubeless setup wasn’t great.
 While both of us have a lot of experience with tubeless tires and rims, our experience with the Vanquish 4 suggests HED is behind the tubeless wheelset leaders.